-4. All original raw data not included in the Field Data Book, will be sent directly to IR-4 Headquarters with a chain of custody form including name of courier, tracking number and inventory of items sent.
+4. All original raw data not included in the paper Field Data Book, will be sent directly to IR-4 Headquarters with a chain of custody form including name of courier, tracking number and inventory of items sent.

-5. All completed Field Data Books will be submitted to the Regional Field Coordinator to review for completeness and accuracy.
+5. All completed paper FDB or eFDB will be submitted to the Regional Field Coordinator to review for completeness and accuracy.
 The Regional Field Coordinator will follow up to obtain any missing data or correct deficiencies with the Field Research Director's consent.

-6. The Field Research Director will add any additional or changed pages to the Field Data Book copy on file and these updated pages will be used for all subsequent quality control or quality assurance reviews and audits.
+6. The Field Research Director will add any additional or changed pages to the paper FDB or eFDB and these updated pages will be used for all subsequent quality control or quality assurance reviews and audits.